How Underinsurance Quietly Destroys Long-Term Wealth

 • Panic-driven decisions

-Once confidence is shaken, rebuilding wealth becomes mentally harder—even if income recovers.
+Once confidence is shaken, rebuilding wealth becomes much harder, even if your income recovers.

 High earners often: